Ceiling Fan Buying Guide.

-The vast majority of people find that a fan can be installed in their homes.
+The vast majority of people find that they can install a ceiling fan in their homes.

 If your ceilings are 2.4m or higher then you can usually install a fan that fits within the Australian standards.
 Most states require a fan to have its blades no lower than 2.1m from the floor.
 Please check the ceiling fan drop to measure in order to ensure that you are complying with these standards.
 Generally speaking you may require an extension rod if your ceiling is 2.7m or higher.